youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### create_service_linked_role

-Creates an IAM role that is linked to a specific AWS service.
+Creates an IAM role that is linked to a specific Amazon Web Services service.

 Type annotations for `boto3.client("iam").create_service_linked_role` method.